It’s easy to tune out advice about identity theft prevention and other threats to your personal information. That seems like someone else’s problem.

 “The cyber-threat landscape is expanding,” adds Dimitriadis.

 The fix?
 Understanding the extent of the problem (it’s bigger than you thought), learning a few new strategies (they’re not what you expect) and knowing when you’ve been compromised (believe it or not, you probably already have been).
+By the way, digital privacy issues affect travelers often, too.
+Here’s how you can protect yourself.

 You can prevent identity theft and other kinds of digital mayhem

 Last month, Chubb hosted a panel with industry experts from ADT, Carnegie Mellon University and CyberScout outlining a range of cyber threats.
 The panel described real-life examples and anecdotes, and offered some best practices individuals and businesses can take to safeguard their personal information against some of today’s biggest cyber risks.
-Here’s the full video.

 More than 10 billion consumer records have been compromised in 8,000 reported data breaches, according to Chubb.
 An astounding 64% of American adults have been victimized by one or more of these breaches, it found.